srikanta72/aem-dispatcher-docker/README.md

 0. Your AEM publisher should be running and should have valid content pages that are accessible from browser. ex: `localhost:4503/content/wknd/us/en.html`

 #### Follow below steps
-- Add the HOST_IP and PORT if you want to hard-code the IP and port in dispatcher configuration.
+- (OPTIONAL step) Add the HOST_IP and PORT if you want to hard-code the IP and port in dispatcher configuration.
 You can skip this step as this is being passed in docker run commnad in the next step.
 0. Go to `/src/conf.d/variables/default.vars` replace the IP and PORT values as shown below
     ```bash
     Define AEM_IP 192.168.1.18